Object Complements for intermediate learners

 Object Complements Vs. Subject Complements

-When we want to describe the subject, we use subject complements and they are used after linking verbs.
-However, object complements are used to describe objects and they directly follow the direct object.
-Remember that object complements accompany transitive verbs.
+When we want to describe the subject, we use subject complements which are used after linking verbs.
+However, object complements are used to describe objects and they follow the direct object.
+Keep in mind that object complements are only used with transitive verbs.
 Compare the following examples:

 Her name is Lana.